-Mississippi Development Authority

-Mississippi Economic Redevelopment Act

-Financial Resources Division

-P O Box 849

-Jackson, MS 39205
+Mississippi Development Authority Mississippi Economic Redevelopment Act Business Incentives Division P O Box 849 Jackson, MS 39205 financial@mississippi.org (601) 359-3552

-(601) 359-3552

 The MDA is responsible for notifying the MDOR of any approved redevelopment projects by sending a copy of the Mississippi Economic Redevelopment Act Certificate and certain information regarding businesses that are located in the redevelopment project area.
 The information should include the business name, Federal Employer Identification Number, sales tax account number, address, and contact information.
 Notification is also required for any new businesses moving to or leaving the redevelopment project area.